 These additional procedures only increase the pain and discomfort while providing no relief.
-Any delays in the treatment of this condition increase the risk of an individual experiencing further severe physical and psychological complications.
+Any delays in treating this condition increase the risk of an individual experiencing further severe physical and psychological complications.
 Treatment should begin quickly for the best opportunity for successful results.

 Misdiagnosed Heart Attacks and Strokes in Baltimore Residents Suffering from RSD

-More specifically, misdiagnosing stroke signs as a case of vertigo or misdiagnosing the symptoms of a heart attack as heartburn are quite common.
-In some instances, your physician may not recognize the signs of a stroke or heart attack, especially if you are not within the average demographics for these conditions or you present with no high-risk medical characteristics.
+More specifically, misdiagnosing stroke signs as a case of vertigo or misdiagnosing the symptoms of a heart attack as heartburn is quite common.
+In some instances, your physician may not recognize the signs of a stroke or heart attack, especially if you are not within the average demographics for these conditions or your present with no high-risk medical characteristics.

 Your doctor might also commit errors by failing to order necessary tests to accurately diagnose a heart attack or stroke.
-If you were experiencing any symptoms or presented any risk of a heart attack or stroke, your doctor should order a coronary angiography, a computed tomography arteriogram, or other tests.
+If you were experiencing any symptoms or presented with any risk of a heart attack or stroke, your doctor should order a coronary angiography, a computed tomography arteriogram, or other tests.

 If your doctor fails to recognize a heart attack or stroke and RSD develops as a complication, you may suffer from atrophy – a weakening and deterioration of your skin and bones – or contracture – a condition in which your hand or foot contracts into a fixed position.

 Liability for Stroke or Heart Attack Misdiagnosis Resulting in RSD in Baltimore

-An error in judgment or mistake in diagnosis does not automatically constitute medical malpractice.
+An error in judgment or a mistake in diagnosis does not automatically constitute medical malpractice.
 However, when a doctor’s conduct fails to adhere to the standard of care for medical professionals facing similar cases and that care results in harm to the patient, a medical malpractice claim might arise.

-Your doctor owes you a “duty of care” when treating you. the “standard of care” in your case will depend on the quality of care that a reasonably prudent medical professional in the same medical field and of similar experience would provide under the same circumstances.
+Your doctor owes you a “duty of care” when treating you.
+The “standard of care” in your case will depend on the quality of care that a reasonably prudent medical professional in the same medical field and of similar experience would provide under the same circumstances.

-Proving medical malpractice for misdiagnosis is complicated, but if your doctor misdiagnosed your heart attack or stroke, an adverse complication such as RSD can be evidence that helps you prove your physician’s negligence.
+Proving medical malpractice for misdiagnosis is complicated, but if your doctor misdiagnoses your heart attack or stroke, an adverse complication such as RSD can be evidence that helps you prove your physician’s negligence.